 — Game of Thrones (@GameOfThrones) October 29, 2019

-House of the Dragon is based on George R. R. Martin’s Game of Thrones tie-in Fire & Blood, and is set about 300 years before the flagship series.
-It centers on the trials of House Targaryen, the noble family that conquered Westeros and united the Seven Kingdoms, that eventually produced Daenerys, who was both one Game of Thrones‘ most beloved heroes and most fearsome villains.
+House of the Dragon is based on George R. R. Martin’s Game of Thrones tie-in Fire & Blood and is set about 300 years before the flagship series.
+It centers on the trials of House Targaryen, the noble family that conquered Westeros and united the Seven Kingdoms — and that eventually produced Daenerys, who was both one Game of Thrones‘ most beloved heroes and most fearsome villains.

 - George RR Martin is working on new Game of Thrones book while social distancing